alankrantas/pxt-DHT11_DHT22/README.md

 [DHT11](https://www.mouser.com/ds/2/758/DHT11-Technical-Data-Sheet-Translated-Version-1143054.pdf) and [DHT22](https://www.sparkfun.com/datasheets/Sensors/Temperature/DHT22.pdf) are two popular sensors among microcontroller users, especially the cheap DHT11s.
 DHT22s cost more but have better data resolution.

-My codes are based on [MonadnockSystems/pxt-dht11](https://github.com/MonadnockSystems/pxt-dht11) but modified the pin pull-up time calculating method based on some Arduino examples with additional features.
+My codes are based on [MonadnockSystems/pxt-dht11](https://github.com/MonadnockSystems/pxt-dht11) but modified the pin pull-up time calculating method based on some Arduino examples with several additional features.
+The extension also support DHT22s.

-Add this extension by go to Advanced -> +Extension and copy/paste [https://github.com/alankrantas/pxt-DHT11_DHT22](https://github.com/alankrantas/pxt-DHT11_DHT22) into the search box.
-Press enter and click the extension to download it.
+To import this extension, go to Advanced -> +Extension and enter "DHT11" or "DHT22" in the search box, or copy/paste [https://github.com/alankrantas/pxt-DHT11_DHT22](https://github.com/alankrantas/pxt-DHT11_DHT22) into the search box.
+Press enter and click the extension.

 ![img_0001](https://user-images.githubusercontent.com/44191076/53887169-aae7d600-405c-11e9-9fd4-688eacbf0721.JPG)